B4stardOS/Bastard-OS/README.md

 # Features:

+* System dialogue has been completely revamped!
+The boring translated dialogue has been updated to not only be more accurate but also explain things better.
+Personally this change was soooooo needed and I cant believe it hasn't been adjusted on the main FW.

 * Using the Miyoo made `ra32.ss` but baked into Onion OS for faster boot times, better performance and battery life.

 * Keeps original in-game menu button action with QUICK MENU but fully themed.